The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry: democratic detrender

 \item \texttt{GP}: In this detrending technique, we fit a Gaussian Process to the out-of-transit time-series photometry using the quasiperiodic kernel presented in \citet{Angus2017} as a reliable model for stellar activity of a rotating star.
 Specifically, we use a SHOTerm kernel from \texttt{celerite2} via the \texttt{exoplanet} package, which is a stochastically-driven, damped harmonic oscillator \citep[\texttt{exoplanet},][]{Foreman-Mackey2021}, \citep[\texttt{celerite2},][]{celerite1, celerite2}.

 \item \texttt{polyAM}: Polynomial detrending with Autocorrelation Minimisation follows a similar process to \texttt{CoFiAM}, except we train 30 models with polynomials as the basis function.
 Polynomial filtering is a common method for stellar activity detrending \citep[e.g.,][] {Fabrycky2012, Gautier2012, Giles2018}.
 In \texttt{polyAM}, the 30 different bases models are 1$^\textrm{st}$- to 30$^\textrm{th}$-order polynomials.
-For each epoch, as in CoFiAM, the least correlated light curve via the Durbin-Watson statistic \citep{DurbinWatson1950} is chosen.
+For each epoch, as in CoFiAM, the least correlated light curve via the Durbin-Watson statistic \citep{DurbinWatson1950} is chosen -- and so only a single polynomial order per epoch is selected.

-\item \texttt{local}: The local polynomial detrending technique again uses 1$^\textrm{st}$- to 30$^\textrm{th}$ order polynomials, but the order of the polynomial is selected via the lowest Bayesian Information Criterion \citep{Schwarz1978} computed on the data within six transit durations of the time of mid-transit.
+\item \texttt{local}: The \texttt{local} polynomial method restricts its fit to data within six transit durations of the mid-transit epoch.
+The \texttt{local} detrending technique again uses 1$^\textrm{st}$- to 30$^\textrm{th}$ order polynomials, but the order of the polynomial is selected via the lowest Bayesian Information Criterion \citep{Schwarz1978} computed -- and so only a single polynomial order per epoch is selected.
 This a fairly typical detrending method for the analysis of short-period transiters \citep{Sandford2017}.

 \end{itemize}

 As stated in Section~\ref{sec:intro}, there are many different detrending models used by the exoplanet community to detrend time-series stellar photometry.
 Therefore, it is likely that there are potential users of the \texttt{democratic detrender} that would like to use a detrending model not provided by the \texttt{democratic detrender}.
 For example, the Tukey's biweight algorithm, popularized by the \texttt{Wotan} package and \citet{Hippke2019} that demonstrated its utility in modeling stellar time-series photometry is not a detrending model built into the \texttt{democratic detrender}.
 A tutorial notebook showing how one can include a new detrending model, in this case Tukey's biweight, can be found on the Read the Docs.\footnote{\url{https://democratic-detrender.readthedocs.io/en/latest/}}